 Our hospital is always available for emergencies.
-See our Emergency Care page for information on what action to take.
+Please consult the Emergency section on the website to find out what to do.

 - Non-urgent care needs

-If so, call the department with which you have an appointment on 088 979 79 00.
-Your healthcare provider will then determine the best course of treatment for you.
+In such cases, please phone the department at which you have an appointment on +31 (0)88 979 79 00.
+Your healthcare professional will then discuss how best we can assist.

 What do we expect from you?

 - Tip!
-As a patient, you may record your consultations with your doctor on your mobile phone.
-You can also put your phone on speaker to allow your next of kin to listen in.
+As a patient, you are able to record your consultations with your doctor on your mobile phone.
+In addition, you can also put your phone on speaker to allow your next of kin to listen in.

-- Inpatients are permitted no more than a single visitor per day.
-We will be able to make exceptions in exceptional circumstances in consultation with the department, for example if a patient is terminally ill.
+- Patients are permitted no more than 1 visitor a day.
+Exceptions can be made in exceptional circumstances, for example if a patient is terminally ill.

-- Of course, please do not come to HMC if you have a fever and/or respiratory symptoms, such as a cold, a cough, sore throat or shortness of breath.
+- Please do not come to HMC if you have a fever and/or respiratory symptoms, such as a cold, a cough, a sore throat or shortness of breath.

-- Coordinate with friends and family who will visit and when.
+- Agree with your family and friends who will visit when.
 This will avoid any unfortunate situations.

-- Are you visiting a COVID-19 patient?
-Please always phone the department in advance to allow the visit to take place in a manner that is safe for all parties involved.
+- Visiting a patient suffering from coronavirus?
+Please always phone the department in advance, to allow the visit to take place safely for all parties involved.

-- Patients, accompanying persons, and other visitors to the HMC are required to wear a face mask covering nose and mouth.
-This applies to everyone aged 13 and over.
+This applies to everyone aged 12 and over.
 Patients who have been admitted to a ward do not have to wear a face mask.
-You can wear your own face mask.
-If you do not have a face mask you will be given one at the entrance.

 - Follow the hygiene rules:

-- We use telephone and video calls for appointments as much as possible as this limits the number of people coming to HMC.
+- We use telephone and video calls for consultations as much as possible.
+In this way, we are able to reduce the number of people visiting the HMC.

-- Patients who are or may be infected with the novel coronavirus are treated on an isolated ward.
+- Patients who are or may be infected with coronavirus are treated on an isolated ward.

 - For general questions about coronavirus, please visit the RIVM website.

-- Are you a patient at HMC and do you have any questions about your medical situation?
-If so, feel free to call HMC.
+- If you are a patient at HMC and have any questions about your medical situation, then please feel free to contact HMC by phone.